mik-jozef/chalk/notes.md

-  denominator is provably not null warn on TODO comments optimizations should provably not change the program safe program should never enter an infinite loop
-`[[ std-call ]] Int() { return 42 }` or `@std-call Int() { return 42 }`
-reflection of modules
-focus on good debugger
+  denominator is provably not null warn on TODO comments optimizations should provably not change the program safe program should never enter an infinite loop (without consuming input) `[[ std-call ]] Int() { return 42 }` or `@std-call Int() { return 42 }` reflection of modules focus on good debugger